Chapter 19:

 "…Can I give it another try?"

-"I want to know the reason why you want to use it first if you don't mind."
+"I want to know the reason why you want to use it first."

 She paused for a moment, as if figuring out her words.

 "…Are you able to see what I see on the pod?
-Like, would you be able to see what's happening in my view?"
+Like, would you be able to see what's happening from my point of view?"

-She gazed off in the direction of the workshop before looking back at Zeph.
+She gazed off toward the workshop before continuing.

 He went speechless.
 Watch her memories with her?